brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day1.md

 -   2.0 hrs - Completed my SEO for Beginners Course.
 -   0.5 hrs - Creating plan for meeting.
 -   0.5 hrs - Catchup with Ash.
 -   1.0 hrs - Refactoring Planning to include everything Ash discussed with me.
+-   1.5 hrs - Completed the webpack implementation and testing.

 ---